 A handful of modifications to the interior differentiate M Sport BMWs from the rest of the range.
 Most noticeably is the steering wheel and gearknob which get leather covers and, on more expensive cars, full-leather upholstery (M Sport 1 Series‘ get Alcantara).
 Seats fitted to the front of M Sport cars are sportier than the regular ones fitted to lesser grades and hold you in place more firmly during enthusiastic cornering.

 As with the exterior, many of the interior changes tend to be very subtle.
 Aluminium trim replaces the usual high-gloss black and M Sport badges are fitted to the controls and door sills.
-On models with a manual gearbox, a shirt shift kit is fitted to reduce the height of the gearstick to reduce gearchange times.
+On models with a manual gearbox, a short shift kit is fitted to reduce the height of the gearstick to reduce gearchange times.
 A special M Sport steering wheel joins the gearstick and is modelled after those fitted to BMW’s full-fat M cars.

 Unfortunately, this one’s down to you – we can’t tell you which trim will suit you best.
 We can, however, point you towards which is most likely to fit your needs.
 If you just want a BMW for a reasonable price with enough kit to keep you entertained we’d advise giving M Sport a miss.
 It misses out on key options like sat-nav and heated seats which most buyers would benefit more from than a more aggressive body kit.

 You might want to consider M Sport, however, if you don’t just want a basic BMW and value feeling like you’re in the ultimate version of that car.
 Additionally, if you’re a keen driver, M Sport might suit you better because the lower sports suspension and bigger alloys will generate more grip in corners.
 It’s worth mentioning, however, M Sport cars are a touch less comfortable than their non-M Sport siblings.

 Save money on your next BMW – M Sport or not!